cesarsotovalero/cesarsotovalero.github.io/_pages/competitions.md

 ---

-I'm not a competitive person, but sometimes it is worth to put some pressure and participate in competitive events just to see what happens.
+I'm not a competitive person, but sometimes it is worth to put some pressure on myself participating in competitive events, just to see what happens.

 # Competitions